Urinary Tract Infection (UTI): Cystitis

 - Kidney stones.
 Sand-like grains in urine can injure urethral and bladder walls.

-- Weakened immune system due to pregnancy, common colds, herpes.
+- Weakened immune system due to pregnancy, common colds, and herpes.

 - Hormonal imbalance, especially in women going through menopause.